 Installing in a Customer-Provided Network

-- App inputs to enable the customer to provide information about the network during the installation process.
+To enable a customer to install your app in their own network, you need 2 things:- App inputs to enable the customer to provide information about the network during the installation process.

 - A Sandbox that accepts the inputs as Terraform variables, and uses them to create Terraform data sources.